 What is to be our understanding about how one should dress when we worship?
 It is without a doubt that our dress should be modest and clean, so as to not be a distraction to others or to unnecessarily draw attention to ourselves, but are we to make it a matter of how we worship?

 I have a lot of experience as a Christian regarding this issue.
 As an usher at one church I was corrected for not wearing a proper white t-shirt under my white dress shirt, though I had a suit and tie!
+I did not realize that I was caught up in a form of worship that is according to the flesh.

 There is no express instruction in the Scriptures to dress a certain way when it comes to doing worship.
 Those who wish to give command on the subject must use certain passages to argue that it is implied that we should dress a certain way.
 All sorts of rules may apply, from conforming to local custom to holy robes.
 Those who do argue that we should dress a certain way for worship argue that it is a matter of reverence.
 That is, that our clothing should communicate a reverence toward God.